 Round 1, Pick 17: Clemson DT Dexter Lawrence

 A typical Gettleman pick, who loves his “hog mollies” at the line of scrimmage.
 Lawrence weighs a staggering 340-pounds, but exhibits tremendous athleticism for a player his size.
 He’s a prototypical run-stuffer, similar to that of Damon “Snacks” Harrison.

 While that’s all well and good, the Giants were in need of a pass rusher, especially with Montez Sweat on the board.
-Lawrence has stated he will prove everyone wrong who doubt’s his abilities, but his 3.5 sacks the past two seasons at Clemson.
+Lawrence has stated he will prove everyone wrong who doubt’s his abilities, but his 3.5 sacks total in the past two seasons at Clemson are glaring.